 Last updated 1 August 2019

-The GiST website is funded by the Australian Government Department of Industry, Innovation and Science and managed by Education Services Australia Limited (ESA).
+The GiST website is funded by the Australian Government Department of Industry, Science and and Resources managed by Education Services Australia Limited (ESA).

 ESA safeguards your privacy by complying with its obligations in the Privacy Act 1988 (Cth) (Privacy Act) and its international obligations.
 The Australian Privacy Principles in the Privacy Act regulate how organisations such as ESA may collect, use, disclose and store personal information and how individuals may access and correct such information.
 Information on Australian privacy law can be found on the website of the Office of the Australian Information Commissioner.